Judo: "Gentle Way".

 Some of my expired/old membership cards.

 Getting reinstated was not easy however; at first, after months of going back and forth with many emails and phone calls to USJF; nothing doing, they stuck to their guns and would not budge on anything.
 I was denied membership with my old JBBF (Judo Black Belt Federation of the USA) rank and I couldn't get it back.
-Somebody with JBBF or USJF at some point made a clerical error and assigned my number and rank to my brother Samir years earlier.
+Somebody with JBBF or USJF at some point made a clerical error and assigned my number and rank to my late brother Samir years earlier.
 I could never convince them of that or the fact the number he has actually belonged to me.
 JBBF was the predecessor to USJF.

 "If there is effort, there is always accomplishment."
 Kano Jigoro